codio/knowledge/source/common/develop/ide/editing/git.rst

 ==============
 Git and GitHub are preinstalled, as well as Mercurial and SVN.
 You can open a :ref:`Terminal window <terminal>` to access them from the command line.
 The **Tools > Git** menu includes options for using Git.

-You can also configure your **.codio** file so common commands are accessible from the **Run** menu in the Codio IDE.
+You can also configure your **.codio** file to create a **Run** menu from which you can access common commands in the Codio IDE.
 See :ref:`Customize Run Button <customizable-run-menu>` for more information.

 If you are new to Git, refer to the following to get started:

 * `Git is simpler than you think <http://nfarina.com/post/9868516270/git-is-simpler>`__ (explains how Git works rather than teaching you usage).

 * `Git reference <http://git-scm.com/docs>`__
-* `Introduction to Git by Scott Chacon <http://git-scm.com/book>`__

 * `10 Git Tutorials for beginners <http://sixrevisions.com/resources/git-Tutorials-beginners/>`__

-* `Getting Started Git Basics <http://git-scm.com/book/en/Getting-Started-Git-Basics>`__

 Use Git without remote repos
 ----------------------------
-You can use Git commands in your Codio project without using a remote repo, providing more collaborative capabilities and compreshensive version control.
+You can use Git commands in your Codio project without using a remote repo, providing more collaborative capabilities and comprehensive version control.
 However, you can add a remote repository, such as GitHub (recommended), if you want to save your code in more than one location as a back up.

 To add a repo, click **Tools > Git > Remotes**.